Dynamic Incident Response: A Framework for Security Teams — book cover showing the title over a mountain landscape

 Incident Response Playbooks

-Step-by-step checklists for every phase of the incident response lifecycle, from initial detection through recovery.
+Execute confidently with step-by-step checklists for every phase of the incident response lifecycle, from initial detection through recovery.
 Designed as practical references for active incidents.

 Ransomware Response